samaswin87/decision_agent/examples/README.md

-# DecisionAgent Versioning Examples
+# DecisionAgent Examples

-This directory contains practical examples demonstrating how to use the DecisionAgent versioning system.
+This directory contains practical examples demonstrating how to use DecisionAgent features including versioning, monitoring, and web UI integration.

 ## Examples Overview